sstein8/VRtuoso/README.md

 # VRtuoso
-Virtual Reality experience for Oculus Quest.
-Interactive drum kit and piano.
-Built in Unity.
+VRtuoso is a virtual reality application developed for the Oculus Quest 2 headset.
+Take a walk around this virtual music studio and play a realistic drum set and piano to hear real instrument sounds.
+This app was developed in Unity and scripts were written in C#.

 Photos